 Nancy FitzsimonsPage address: http://sbs.mnsu.edu/socialwork/faculty/fitzsimons.html

-Dr. Fitzsimons earned her Ph.D. and MSW from the University of Illinois at Chicago (UIC), Jane Addams College of Social Work and her Bachelor of Science in Social Work from Mankato State University.
+Current CV Dr. Fitzsimons earned her MSW and PhD from the University of Illinois at Chicago (UIC), Jane Addams College of Social Work and her Bachelor of Science in Social Work from Mankato State University.
 Her area of concentration in the MSW program was practice with children and families, with an emphasis on developmental disabilities.
-Dr. Fitzsimons’ focus of study in the Ph.D. program was developmental disabilities, with an emphasis on disability policy, services, and preparation of social workers for practice with people with disabilities.
-Her dissertation focused on the role of federally funded Centers for Excellence in Developmental Disabilities in the education of social workers for practice in the field of developmental disabilities.
+The focus of Dr. Fitzsimons’ doctoral work was developmental disabilities, with an emphasis on disability policy and services, and on preparation of social workers for practice with people with disabilities.

 Dr. Fitzsimons’ scholarship interest and focus is on interpersonal and institutional violence and abuse and human rights violations perpetrated against people with disabilities.
-She has authored training curriculum, a book, journal articles, and other publications on the aforementioned subject matter.
-She conducts an array of trainings, workshops, presentations, and keynote addresses on the problem of interpersonal and institutional violence and abuse perpetrated against people with disabilities at the local, state, national and international levels.
-She was trained as a certified sexual assault advocate.
-While working at UIC, Dr. Fitzsimons was the Project Director of a 5-year longitudinal study of the closure of a state-operated developmental center and the Project Director of the Abuse and Disability Initiative.
-She was recently appointed to the editorial board for the Journal of Social Work in Disability and Rehabilitation.
+She has authored law enforcement, direct support professional, and other related curricula; journal articles, and most notably the book Combating Violence and Abuse of People with Disabilities.
+She conducts an array of trainings, workshops, presentations, and keynotes on the problem of interpersonal and institutional violence and abuse perpetrated against people with disabilities at the local, state, national and international levels.
+She trained as a certified sexual assault advocate and is certified as a Green Dot instructor.
+She consulted with the Maryland Department of Health and Mental Hygiene on the prevention, detection, response and monitoring of sexual violence in their state and community facilities.
+In 2013 she was a recipient of the Arc of Greater Twin Cities Change Maker Award for her disability abuse prevention work.
+She is a member of the editorial board for the Journal of Social Work in Disability and Rehabilitation.